 In recent years, there has been a substantial increase in litigation involving retirement plans that have invested in the stock of their sponsoring company.
 The only definitive way for plan fiduciaries to avoid liability with respect to plan investments in employer stock is to avoid such investments altogether.
-Nevertheless, many employers, believing that employer stock … More Company Stock and Fiduciary Considerations
+Nevertheless, many employers, believing that employer stock is beneficial to their plans, continue to maintain it as … Continue reading Company Stock and Fiduciary Considerations

 For the client who may be concerned about fiduciary compliance, a fee policy statement may give comfort.
 Like all other fiduciary actions, the value of this statement is a function of how well it is written (not too loose nor too tight) and how consistently a plan sponsor actually describes/practices the process documented.
-So, a … More Should a Retirement Plan Implement a Fee Policy Statement?
+So, a fee policy statement can potentially create problems in addition to … Continue reading Should a Retirement Plan Implement a Fee Policy Statement?

 So much of the financial wellness conversation to date has focused on the potential health care cost mitigation of adopting organizations.
 A more effective angle, however, may come in the form of the company’s increased ability to recruit, retain, and allow a happier workforce to retire on time.
-This provides advisors with a unique way … More Recruit, Retain, Retire – Reframing Financial Wellness
+This provides advisors with a unique way to address financial wellness and differentiate themselves with prospects.
+Wellness … Continue reading Recruit, Retain, Retire – Reframing Financial Wellness

-We are now in the eighth year of an equity bull market, making this the second-longest upswing in American history.¹ Additionally, the bond market has been in a secular bull market since 1982 as rates on the 10-year treasury fell steadily from above 14 percent to below 2 percent last year.² The recent strong returns … More Time to Reset Expectations
+We are now in the eighth year of an equity bull market, making this the second-longest upswing in American history.¹ Additionally, the bond market has been in a secular bull market since 1982 as rates on the 10-year treasury fell steadily from above 14 percent to below 2 percent last year.² The recent strong returns we have experienced may be difficult to sustain due to … Continue reading Time to Reset Expectations